SARL-PLUS/RL_bootcamp_tutorial/README.md

    4. Running GP-MPC on the AWAKE environment
    5. Alternative advanced ideas - non-stationary (shifts), masking, domain randomization, domain generalisation.

-## Open questions for the programmes - these are the notes I took during our discussions:
 1. MDP shaping as a part of the tutorial also as a contest?

 2. One of the main goals is to understand every aspect of the (an) MDP: